Trump returns to Michigan hoping to repeat battlefield success he found in 2016 - ExBulletin

 While Trump lost the county in 2016 and 2020, Biden received nearly 100,000 more votes than Democratic nominee Hillary Clinton and won the state by about 155,000 votes, or 2.8 percentage points.

 Trott, who represented Oakland County in the United States House from 2015 to 2019, originally endorsed Trump in 2016 but later said Trump was unfit for office.
-Support for Trump among Republicans in the Legislature has dwindled, with 25 lawmakers having already publicly backed DeSantis for president.
+Support for Trump among Republicans in the Legislature has dwindled, with 25 lawmakers having already publicly backed Florida Governor Ron DeSantis for president.
+Trump said Sunday that DeSantis had no personality and his campaign was falling like a rock.

 Among state GOP officials, however, support for Trump has not waned.
 In February, delegates from the Republican precinct chose Karamo to lead the party after losing 14% midterm.
 One of the first steps taken by the new party leadership was to vote to change the state’s traditional process of allocating all presidential delegates based on an open primary.